-You can request Plan Management funding from your NDIS Planner or Local Area Coordinator during your plan review.
+You can request Plan Management funding from your NDIS Planner or Local Area Coordinator during your plan reassessment.
 Plan Management funding is additional and will not be taken out of other parts of your plan.
 This means you can have a Plan Manager look after your finances without losing funds that you can use on any other services.
 Follow the link below to find out how to apply.Find Out More

 Plan Managers claim funds from the NDIA and pay providers on your behalf.
 Part of our role is to ensure the amounts that providers are charging you are within the limits in accordance with the NDIS Price Guide, and that invoices are not fraudulent.

 Plan Managers must be NDIS registered and qualified bookkeepers or accountants.
 They are required to provide monthly statements to every participant.
 With Plan Management, you can receive services from both NDIS registered and non-registered providers, as opposed to NDIA-Managed funds, which can only be used on NDIS registered providers.

 Reach out to our team to find out more about Afea’s Plan Management services.

 Benefits of Plan Management

 - One contact for all funding questions

 - More control over who can claim funds

 - Helps you get the most from your funding